Matatika/tap-google-sheets/README.md

 * The tap will again replace any spaces in column names with underscores.

 * When using the `key_properties` setting, you must choose columns with no null values.

+* You can extract multiple sheets using the `sheets` config, which is just an array containing configurable properties for each item.
+Doing so will ignore any sheet config defined by the root level `sheet_id`, `stream_name`, `child_sheet_name`, `key_properties` properties.

 ### Loaders Tested